merely-useful/py-rse/index.md

     main()
 ```

-The new `parse_command_line` function handles the command line arguments,
+The new `parse_command_line` function handles the command-line arguments,
 so that `main()` no longer requires any input arguments.

 Once we have made the corresponding change in `collate.py` and `plotcounts.py`,